jillesvangurp/es-kotlin-client/README.md

 thingRepository.refresh()

 // now lets do a little bit of reindexing logic that
-// shows off scrolling searches using plain json and bulk indexing thingRepository.bulk {
+// shows off scrolling searches using our DSL and bulk indexing thingRepository.bulk {
   // we are passed a BulkIndexingSession<Thing> in the block

   thingRepository.search(scrolling = true) {
-    // we are given a SearchRequest in the block source("""
+    // our new DSL; very much a work in progress
+    // you can also use a source block with multi line
+    // strings containing json
-      {
+    dsl {
+      from = 0
+      resultSize = 10
+      query(
-        "query": {
+        bool {
-          "match_all": {}
+          should(
+            match("name", "foo"),
+            match("name", "bar"),
+            match("name", "foobar")
+          )
         }
+      )
     }
-    """.trimIndent())
   }.hits.forEach { (esResult, deserialized) ->
-    // we get a lazy sequence that fetches results using the scroll api in es if (deserialized != null) {
+    // we get a lazy sequence that fetches results using the scroll api in es
-      // deserialized may be null if we disable source on the mapping
+    // de-serialized may be null if we disable source on the mapping if (deserialized != null) {
       // use the BulkIndexingSession to index a transformed version
       // of the original
+      index(
-      index(esResult.id, deserialized.copy(amount = deserialized.amount + 1),
+        esResult.id, deserialized.copy(amount = deserialized.amount + 1),
-        create = false)
+        create = false
+      )
     }
   }
 }